I Found a $59 Dupe For a High-End Waterproof Sports Camera

 What's Worth Noting

-One of the biggest things worth noting about this camera is that it does not include a micro SD memory card, which is required to use this device.
-I realized that once it arrived at my apartment, so I took a trip to Walmart and purchased the onn.
+One of the biggest things worth noting about this camera is that it does not include a micro SD memory card, which is required to use this device so I purchased the onn.
 32GB Class 10 U1 SDHC Flash Memory Card ($7).
 I opted for the lowest storage because I figured I'd transfer of the content to my phone anyway.

 Another thing: It's no secret that reviews of this device are widely varied across the board (Google it, and you'll see).
 But in my experience, it's been nothing short of fun and easy to use.
 Many reviews mention that theirs broke after submerging it in water, even though it's supposed to be waterproof.
 I have yet to take mine into the water, but knowing this, I likely won't submerge it entirely.